-Participants were visitors of the smoking cessation website Stop-tabac.ch, aged 18 yrs or more [24].
-We posted the questionnaire, in French, between September 2003 and March 2009, on this website.
-A link to the questionnaire was posted on several pages of the website, which was visited by >80,000 people per month [24].
-During much of the data collection period, the survey was listed third in Google.ch when typing "BPCO" (French for COPD).
+Participants were visitors of the smoking cessation website Stop-tabac.ch, aged 18 or more.(24) We posted the questionnaire, in French, between September 2003 and March 2009, on Stop-tabac.ch.
+A link to the questionnaire was posted on several pages of this website, which was visited by over 80 000 people per month.(24) During much of the data collection period, the survey was listed 3rd in Google.ch when typing "BPCO" (French for COPD).
 From August 2005 onwards, participants who agreed and who indicated an e-mail address were invited by e-mail to answer the same survey again, after 30 days.